+This BAA is for Phase I proposals only unless a topic is accepting Direct to Phase II proposals.
+A separate BAA will not be issued requesting Phase II proposals, and unsolicited proposals will not be accepted.
 All proposing small business concerns that receive a Phase I award originating from this BAA will be eligible to participate in Phase II competitions and potential Phase III awards.
-A separate BAA will not be issued requesting Phase II or Phase III proposals.
-Unsolicited proposals will not be accepted.
 DoD Components will notify Phase I awardees of the Phase II proposal submission requirements.
-The details on the due date, content, and submission requirements for Phase II proposals will be provided by the awarding DoD Component either in the Phase I award or by subsequent notification.
-Submission of Phase II proposals will be in accordance with instructions provided by the individual Components.
-If a proposing small business concern submits its Phase II proposal prior to the time specified by the individual Components, it will be rejected without evaluation.
+Submission of Phase II proposals will be in accordance with instructions provided by individual Components.
+The details on the due date, content, and submission requirements of the Phase II proposal will be provided by the awarding DoD Component either in the Phase I award or by subsequent notification.
+If a proposing small business concern submits their Phase II proposal prior to the dates provided by the individual Components, it may be rejected without evaluation.

-DoD is not obligated to make any awards under Phase I, Phase II, or Phase III.
-All awards are subject to the availability of funds.
+DoD is not obligated to make any awards under Phase I, Phase II, or Phase III, and all awards are subject to a risk-based due diligence security review and the availability of funds.
 DoD is not responsible for any monies expended by the proposing small business concern before the issuance of any award.
+Proposals must conform to the terms of this announcement.